CROCHET BASICS

 NOTE: The right side of the work is always facing you.

 Step 2: Work the return row from left to right.
 Do not turn the work.
-YO and draw lp through the first lp on the hk.
+YO and draw lp through the first lp on the hook.
 YO and draw lp through the next 2 lps on the hook.
 Continue drawing through 2 lps to end of row. ~Return Row~

 Step 3: Do not turn the work.
 Work from right to left.
 Skip the first vertical lp formed at the edge of the work in previous row.
-Insert hk from right to left behind the next vertical lp.
+Insert hook from right to left behind the next vertical lp.
 Yo and draw yarn through the vertical lp.
 Leave this lp on hook.
 Continue in this way to end. make sure you do not sk the last vertical lp on left-handed side of work.

 Repeat Steps 2 & 3 till project is desired length.